 - A. After any absence, the parent is required to send a brief note or phone the school stating the reason for the absence.
-If a student's absence will exceed two days, the parent should contact the school office and request assignments. - B. Excused Absences 1.
-Personal illness of the student a. requires a note or phone call from the parent;
+If a student's absence will exceed two days, the parent should contact the school office and request assignments. - B. Excused Absences - 1.
+Personal illness of the student - a. requires a note or phone call from the parent;

-b. absences in excess of three days in a row will require a physician's statement.

-- 2. Death in the immediate family. - 3.
+- b. absences in excess of three days in a row will require a physician's statement. - 2.
+Death in the immediate family. - 3.
 Medical, dental, or other clinical appointment for the student. - a. for the time needed to make the visit to the doctor;b. parents should make every effort to schedule appointments outside the school day. - 4.
-Quarantine - 5.
-Student has to testify in court, pursuant to a subpoena or verified court appointment, or other absences authorized by state law. - 6.
-If a student becomes ill at school and is sent home by school officials, the date of absence may be considered a certified absence. - C. Prearranged excused/unexcused absences (holiday, vacation, family travel and religious holidays) - 1.
-The parent/guardian must write a letter to the principal prior to the first day of a family trip identifying the dates and places involved.
+Ouarantine - Student has to testify in court, pursuant to a subpoena or verified court appointment, or other absences authorized by state law. - If a student becomes ill at school and is sent home by school officials, the date of absence may be considered a certified absence. - C. Prearranged excused/unexcused absences (holiday, vacation, family travel and religious holidays) - The parent/guardian must write a letter to the principal prior to the first day of a family trip identifying the dates and places involved.
 This letter must be approved by the principal. - 2.
 It is the child's responsibility to make up the missed work within the same number of days as the absence. - D. All other absences will be considered unexcused.
 Unexcused absences have a direct impact on student achievement.
 Therefore, students may not receive grades for work missed during the absence. - E. Students will be considered tardy if they are not in the classroom or accounted for at the beginning of the academic day. - F. Excessive absences and excessive tardies (ten or more days per semester) may be questioned by the principal even if there have been written parent/physician excuses.
-The procedure that will be followed when a student has accumulated absences is as follows:

-1. Fifth absence - A letter may be sent to the parents informing them of the absence.

-a.
-Students who exceed five (5) absences in a semester, regardless of the nature of the absence, will automatically be placed on an attendance probation.
-Probation requires pre-approved or doctor's verification for any additional absences for the remainder of the semester.
-If a physician's note is not presented after the fifth absence, then the absence will be UNEXCUSED.

-- 2. Tenth absence A parent conference may be held. - 3.
+The procedure that will be followed when a student has - accumulated absences is as follows: 1.
+Fifth absence A letter may be sent to the parents informing them of the absence. - a.
+Students who exceed five absences in one semester, regardless of the nature of the absences, will be required to provide a doctors slip or obtain pre-approval for any additional absence for the remainder of the semester.
+Failure to meet these requirements will result in an unexcused absence.
+Ten or more unexcused absences will result in a report being filed with the Department of Child Services. - 2.
+Tenth absence A parent conference may be held. - 3.
 Fifteenth absence The student and parent may be requested to conference with the principal/school attendance officer, the Department of Child Services, and/or the Juvenile Probation Department. - 4.
 Habitual Truant A "habitual truant" is defined as a student who has eleven (11) or more days of unexcused absences in one school year.
 The principal/attendance officer may meet with the student, parent, and an official from the Department of Child Services, and/or the Juvenile Probation Department, regardless of the total number of absences. - G. A student missing 10 or more days of instruction per semester may jeopardize his/her chances for promotion.